cpbunker/transport/README.md

 - surface gf of leads have to be discretized into a bath
 - then given a bath, second quantized hamiltonian for the interacting region, and chemical potential, can determine the thermal equilibrium MBGF for the system using desired level of quantum chemistry (fci, cc, etc)
 4. Implementation of Meir Wingreen
+- Linear response MW: first order effects of the bias (mu_L != mu_R) are contained in the FD occupation numbers (ie, in the stat mech)
+- Can just use the equilibrium (ie zero bias) value for the MBGF and its derived quantities (Gr, A, etc)
+- At equilibrium, LambdaL = LambdaR and we can use MW Eq 9
+- Assuming that there are no spin interactions in the lead, Lambda's are diagonal and we can use MW Eq 11
+- Therefore get a spin current

 ## tdfci
 Time Dependent Full Configuration Interaction